 running as a 32 bit process which displays 32 bit (4 byte) addresses.

 This section is not critical for an introductory understanding of pointers, but is here for completeness and to show in real terms how my 16 byte address space with 1 byte pointers really is just for pedagogical purposes.
 If it seems a little too complex at this point, don’t worry about it - just try to understand the gist of the section.

 I hope I have accomplished my goal of providing an approachable and insightful tutorial on C and C++ pointers.
-If you have any corrections or constructive comments, feel free to contact me via my contact form.
 Next up in the series is investigating the close relationship between arrays and pointers along with pointer arithmetic.

 Thanks to Pexels for the free image